kodi-community-addons/script.skin.helper.widgets/README.md

 ```
 Provides a list of the in-progress movies AND movies sorted by rating.
 An alternate behavior for this widget is available in settings, which finds movies similar to all recently watched movies.
-Note: the reload parameter is needed to auto refresh the widget when the content has changed (non-experimental version only).
+Note: the reload parameter is needed to auto refresh the widget when the content has changed.

 ________________________________________________________________________________________________________